-When reading a guide on cats and vegetables, you might have wondered where tomatoes, cucumbers, and pumpkin disappeared.
+When reading a guide on cats and vegetables, you might wonder where have tomatoes, cucumbers, and pumpkin disappeared.
 In reality, all those so-called "veggies" and many more are actually fruits.
-According to botanists, it's more appropriate to classify them according to their innate characteristics.

 For your comfort, a hand-picked list of fruits you always thought are vegetables is here.
-Find out which of those fruits are entirely safe for cats and which ones offer no nutritional value.
+Find out which of them are entirely safe for cats and which ones offer no good.

-Except for toxic stems and leaves, this fruit is more of a nutritionally empty meal.
-It has no significant dietary value, meaning that you shouldn't replace meat or other fruits with it.
-What's more, tomatoes are dangerous to cats when served in the form of ketchup, tomato sauce, and tomato-based sauces.
+However, it has no significant dietary value, meaning that you shouldn't replace meat with it.
+What's more, tomatoes are no good to cats when offered in the form of ketchup or other tomato-based sauces.
 Abstain from them due to their high salt and sugar content, as well as preservatives, spices, and artificial flavors.

 Here comes yet another surprise – peas, which are fruits, but not vegetables.
 Can cats eat peas?
 Absolutely!
-They are one of those fruits kittens adore.
-These fruits are full of fiber and vitamins on the nutritional profile, benefiting the feline's digestive system.
-If your four-legged friend suffers from occasional constipation, peas are superb products to solve such an issue.
+They are one of those fruits cats often like.
+These fruits are full of fiber and vitamins, benefiting the feline's digestive system.
+If your four-legged friend suffers from occasional constipation, peas may resolve this issue.

-Pay attention that you shouldn't serve all types of peas you'll find on your kitchen shelves.
-The best possible choice is to serve unseasoned green peas.
+Pay attention that not all types of peas you can find on your kitchen shelves are great for your cat.
+The best choice is unseasoned green peas.
 As it happens with all foods, mind the amount you give.
-Peas are beneficial when given in moderation since overeating might potentially cause vomiting and diarrhea.
+Peas are good in moderation since overeating may cause vomiting and diarrhea.

-All of us have seen funny videos of cats being afraid of cucumbers.
-But can cats eat cucumbers when they're not scared of them?
-When your kitten is not intrigued by this fruit, he is likely to try a sliced piece.
+We all have seen funny videos of cats being afraid of cucumbers.
+But can cats eat cucumbers when they tame their fear?
 When it comes to the nutritional profile, cucumbers are safe for felines.
-Thanks to their high water content and vitamin K, such fruits boost a cat's immune system and overall well-being.
+Thanks to their high water content and vitamin K, such fruits can boost a cat's immune system and overall well-being.

-While felines cool their bodies during hot summer times with cucumbers, it's your responsibility to supervise how much of these fruits you share.
-Make sure to peel a cucumber and cut it into bite-sized pieces to omit a choking hazard.
-Start introducing this fruit to your cat's diet slowly, but don't give too much since it's not the regular part of the natural feline's diet.
+Make sure to peel a cucumber and cut it into bite-sized pieces.
+Start introducing this fruit to your cat's diet slowly, but don't give too much since it's not a regular part of the natural feline's diet.

-Technically beans are part of the legume family, but they're regarded as fruits in the broader botanical sense.
-It is no surprise that beans are full of plant proteins, making an exceptional substitute for human vegetarian diets.
-But that's not really the case with cats that require meat protein to maintain their well-being.
+Technically, beans are part of the legume family, but they're regarded as fruits in the broader botanical sense.
+Beans are full of plant proteins, an exceptional substitute for meat in vegetarian diets.
+But that's not really the case with cats that still protein from meat to maintain their well-being.

-Let's start by saying that you can find zucchini in several high-quality manufactured cat foods.
-If certified and approved kibbles include zucchini, squash, or eggplant, you are also welcome to do so.
-Once you wonder if it's OK to feed such fruits to your kitten, the answer is affirmative.
+Many high-quality manufactured cat foods include zucchini, squash, or eggplant, and you are welcome to offer zucchinis to your cat too.
 According to ASPCA, all zucchini parts are safe for consumption, including leaves and stems.

-Even in those manufactured foods, corn is more of a filler than an excellent nutritional source.
-If you want to share a few pieces of canned corn with your kitten, you're welcome to do so.
+Corn is not toxic for cats and can bring some fiber to your cat's diet, so if you want to share a few kernels of boiled corn with your kitty, you're welcome to do so.
 Canned corn is also fine unless it contains added sugar.
 Just make sure it doesn't become a daily habit, and corn is not a meat replacement.